zackstout/beatles-songwriting/README.md

 ### Surprise and the search for 'Mann's moment'

-- 🎵 _Not a second time_: Finding the correct "Mann's moment" in the middle, not at the end
+- ✅ _Not a second time_: Finding the correct "Mann's moment" in the middle, not at the end
-- At 1:47
+- At 1:47, -- and also 0:45, right?

 ### Playing 'tag' - The Interrupted/Deceptive cadence

 - (p.
 141) deceptiveness and surprise of the "Aeolian" cadence, where I is replaced by vi: D7 leading not to G, but to Em
 - This is the Interrupted/Deceptive cadence: dominant to relative minor, or dominant to submediant
-- 🎵 _The honeymoon song_ (early cover)
+- ✅ _The honeymoon song_ (early cover, 0:52)
-- 🎵 _Do you want to know a secret_ (debut album)
+- ✅ _Do you want to know a secret_ (debut album, 0:40)
-- 🎵 _Octopus's Garden_ ("in an octopus's garden with you")
+- ✅ _Octopus's Garden_ ("in an octopus's garden with you", 2:34)

 ### The Aeolian cadence - the search continues